Cross3DVG: Cross-Dataset 3D Visual Grounding on Different RGB-D Scans: Cross-dataset 3D Visual Grounding

-\textbf{Verification and re-annotation.} To improve the quality of the annotations, we filter out inappropriate descriptions with a manual 3D visual grounding website and re-annotate them after collecting descriptions.
-After collecting the initial set of descriptions, we present the 3D scene, along with the corresponding object names and IDs, to the workers.
-The workers are then instructed to enter the object IDs that best match the description provided for the scene.
-Furthermore, they are prompted to check a box if either no object in the 3D scene matches the description or if multiple objects correspond to it.
-We discarded such incomplete descriptions and re-annotated the corresponding objects using the annotation website used during the initial annotation step.
-To ensure comprehensive coverage, we collect a minimum of two descriptions for each object, thereby capturing multiple perspectives and linguistic variations
+\textbf{Verification and re-annotation.} To improve the annotation quality, we filter out inappropriate descriptions using a manual 3D visual grounding website and re-annotate them after collecting descriptions.
+After collecting the initial descriptions, we present the 3D scene and the corresponding object names and IDs to the workers.
+The workers are subsequently instructed to enter the object IDs which best match the description provided for the scene.
+Furthermore, they are prompted to check a box if no object in the 3D scene matches the description, or if multiple objects correspond.
+We discarded incomplete descriptions and re-annotated the corresponding objects using the annotation website used during the initial annotation step.
+We then collected two descriptions for each object to capture multiple perspectives and linguistic variations.
+We conducted a human performance assessment to evaluate the RIORefer dataset quality.
+Related details are given in the appendix.